edamontology/edamontologyDocs/editors_guide.rst

 -----------------------------------
 These rules of thumb are to guide the technical and scientific development of EDAM, to help ensure structural and conceptual simplicity and that EDAM is fit for purpose and will scale to annotate athe growing bio.tools.
 Before proposing or making any major changes, make sure you understand the `principles <http://edamontologydocs.readthedocs.io/en/latest/what_is_edam.html#principles>`_ on which EDAM is based.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://www.ietf.org/rfc/rfc2119.txt>`_:

+- **"MUST"**, **"REQUIRED"** or **"SHALL"** mean that the guideline is an absolute requirement of the specification.
+- **"MUST NOT"** or **"SHALL NOT"** mean that the guideline is an absolute prohibition of the specification.
+- **"SHOULD"** or **"RECOMMENDED"** mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.
+- **"SHOULD NOT"** or the phrase **"NOT RECOMMENDED"** mean that there may exist valid reasons in particular circumstances when acting contrary to the geuideline is acceptable or even useful, but the full implications should be understood and the case carefully weighed before doing so.
+- **"MAY** or **"OPTIONAL"** mean that the guideline is truly optional; you can choose to follow it or not.

 General
 ^^^^^^^
 1. Jargon and buzzwords *e.g.* "Big data", "NGS" *etc.* **SHOULD** be avoided, but if really prevalent and relevant, **MAY** be added via synonyms but **MUST NOT** be the primary term.